-Understanding Setting within the Context of Heritage Assets, 23-24 April 2018
+Understanding Setting within the Context of Heritage Assets, Monday 25 and Tuesday 26 March 2019

 Through a mixture of presentations, site visits and discussion, learn how to define and describe setting and the contribution it makes to the significance of heritage assets.
 Consider how, in the context of the NPPF, impact on the setting of a heritage asset might harm its significance.